AXIA-JS/zee-ava/README.md

 //   * An array of addresses sending the funds
 //   * An array of addresses any leftover funds are sent
-//   * The AssetID of the funds being sent const unsignedTx = await xchain.buildBaseTx( utxos, sendAmount,
+//   * The AssetID of the funds being sent const unsignedTx = await assetchain.buildBaseTx( utxos, sendAmount,
   [friendsAddress],